anseljh/equity/Series Seed - Term Sheet.md

 *[Date]*

-The following is a summary of the principal terms with respect to the proposed Seed Preferred Stock financing of *[___________]*, Inc., a *[Delaware]* corporation (the “Company”).
-Except for the section entitled “Binding Terms,” such summary of terms does not constitute a legally binding obligation.
-Any other legally binding obligation will only be made pursuant to definitive agreements to be negotiated and executed by the parties.
+This is a summary of the principal terms of the proposed Seed Preferred Stock financing of *[___________]*, Inc., which is a *[Delaware]* corporation (the “Company”).
+Except for the “Binding Terms” section, this summary is not a legally binding contractual obligation.
+Any other legally binding obligation will only be made pursuant to definitive agreements, which are still to be negotiated and executed by the parties.

 ## Offering Terms